robcarver17/pysystemtrade/docs/production.md

 A system usually does the following:

 - get the amount of capital currently in your trading account.
-See [strategy-capita](#strategy-capital).
+See [strategy-capital](#strategy-capital).
 - run a backtest using that amount of capital
 - get the position buffer limits, and save these down (for the classic system, other systems may save different values down)
 - store the backtest state (pickled cache) in the directory specified by the parameter csv_backup_directory (set in your private config file, or the system defaults file), subdirectory strategy name, filename date and time generated.
 It also copies the config file used to generate this backtest with a similar naming pattern.